dmrom7/geogbrowns/content/authors/giada/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My dissertation looks at the use of Spatial Interaction Models and their Spatial Structure.
-I love coding in Python and R.
+bio: I am Postgrad EDI rep and in my research I explore long-term impact of urban renewal policies on neighbourhood reputations using qualitative methods.
+I come from Italy and I love doing yoga, listening to podcasts and just spending time into nature.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons